surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Added a check for any active multilingual plugin to disable the unnecessary custom Schema Language option.
 	* Updated the PolyLang and WPML integration modules to provide post/term alternate languages for sitemaps (Premium edition).
 * **Bugfixes**
 	* Fixed a possible PHP error in a cron job for required Schema properties.